Manual on Uniform Traffic Control Devices: Mid-20th century

 The U.S. adoption of several Vienna Convention-inspired symbol signs during the 1970s was a failure.
 For example, the lane drop symbol sign was criticized as baffling to U.S. drivers—who saw a "big milk bottle"—and therefore quite dangerous, since by definition it was supposed to be used in situations where drivers were about to run out of road and needed to merge into another lane immediately.
 American highway safety experts ridiculed it as the "Rain Ahead" sign.
 Many American motorists were bewildered by the Vienna Convention's symbol sign with two children on it, requiring it to be supplemented with a "School Xing" plaque.
+(The American "School Xing" symbol was later redesigned to depict an adult crossing together with a child.)
+However, several signs from the Vienna Convention were successfully adopted into the 1971 MUTCD, including the red "Yield" sign, which replaced the previous yellow version, and the "Do Not Enter" sign, which replaced a word-only version.
+Because the Vienna Convention version was circular, it was given a square backing to conform with the MUTCD shape for regulatory signs, and the words "DO NOT ENTER" were superimposed to ensure American driver comprehension.

-The 1971 MUTCD's preference for a rapid transition to symbols over words quietly disappeared in the 1978 MUTCD.
-The 2000 and 2003 MUTCDs each eliminated a symbol sign that had long been intended to replace a word message sign: "Pavement Ends" (in 2000) and "Narrow Bridge" (in 2003).
+The 1971 MUTCD's preference for a rapid transition to symbols over words were removed in the 1978 MUTCD.
+After 1971, FHWA formally assumed responsibility for publishing the MUTCD.
+The 1971 MUTCD was revised eight times.
+In 1978, the MUTCD physical format was changed to a ring binder whose revisions were published as replacement pages (i.e., an interfiled looseleaf service).
+The 1978 MUTCD was subject to four revisions, and the subsequent 1988 MUTCD was subject to seven revisions.

-On January 2, 2008, FHWA published a Notice of Proposed Amendment in the Federal Register containing a proposal for a new edition of the MUTCD, and published the draft content of this new edition on the MUTCD website for public review and comment.
-Comments were accepted until the end of July 2008.
-The new edition was published in 2009.
-Revisions to the 2009 edition were then published in 2012.

-On December 14, 2020, FHWA published a Notice of Proposed Amendment in the Federal Register containing a proposal for an eleventh edition of the MUTCD, publishing the draft content of this new edition online for public review and comment until March 15, 2021.
-The adoption of the Infrastructure Investment and Jobs Act (IIJA) in November 2021 also directs the USDOT to update the MUTCD by no later than May 15, 2023, and at least every 4 years thereafter.